NativeApkDev/ANCIENT_INVASION/README.md

 * MANAGE BATTLE TEAM -> add and remove legendary creatures from your team.
 By default, the first legendary creature appearing in the order the legendary creatures were added is the team leader.
 * MANAGE LEGENDARY CREATURE INVENTORY -> this allows you to remove legendary creatures which you do not use.
+* MANAGE ITEM INVENTORY -> sell items and/or level up runes in the item inventory.
+* MAKE A WISH -> gain random rewards (i.e., items or resources such as gold and gems) from making a wish using the temple of wishes.
+* FUSE LEGENDARY CREATURES -> fuse multiple legendary creatures to gain a stronger one.
+* SUMMON LEGENDARY CREATURE -> use a scroll to summon a legendary creature which will be added to your legendary creature inventory.
+* GIVE ITEM -> give an item to a legendary creature to strengthen that legendary creature.
+* POWER UP LEGENDARY CREATURE -> strengthen a legendary creature by sacrificing some other legendary creatures as power-up materials.
+This requires a power-up circle.
+* EVOLVE LEGENDARY CREATURE -> increase the rating of a legendary creature to make it able to reach higher levels.
+This also requires a power-up circle.
+* MANAGE TRAINING AREA -> add and remove legendary creatures from a training area in your player base.
+* PLACE RUNE -> place a rune in a legendary creature you have.
+* REMOVE RUNE -> remove a rune from a legendary creature you have.
+* BUY ITEM -> buy an item from the item shop.
+* VIEW STATS -> view your stats in the game (e.g., your level, EXP, amount of EXP you need to have to get to the next level, and so forth).

+Once you entered one of the actions above at the main menu and then press the button "ENTER" or "RETURN" on your machine, further instructions of what you need to do will be shown on the command line interface.